 Part 3 - Line 4a

-GLOBAL CONSERVATION SCIENCE PROGRAMTHROUGH ITS GLOBAL CONSERVATION SCIENCE PROGRAM CORAL IS INFLUENCING AND LEVERAGING PARTNERS, FIELD WORK, AND TECHNOLOGY TO DRIVE CONSERVATION SOLUTIONS TO RESCUE CORAL REEFS FROM THE EFFECTS OF CLIMATE CHANGE.
+GLOBAL CONSERVATION SCIENCE PROGRAMCORAL'S GLOBAL CONSERVATION PROGRAM IS INFLUENCING AND LEVERAGING PARTNERS, FIELD WORK, AND TECHNOLOGY TO DRIVE CONSERVATION SOLUTIONS THAT WILL RESCUE CORAL REEFS FROM THE IMPACTS OF CLIMATE CHANGE.
+OUR RESEARCH HAS PROVEN THAT CORAL REEFS CAN ADAPT AND WE NEED TO WORK QUICKLY TO STRENGTHEN LOCAL CAPACITY FOR RESEARCH, MANAGEMENT AND POLICY IN AREAS WITH HIGH CORAL BIODIVERSITY.

 Name (title) | Role | Hours | Compensation |